NicholasDJM/Helldivers-2-Stratagem-Macros/readme.md

 To create hot keys using this script:
 - Use the AutoHotkey [example script](#example) provided below.
 - Run the script using Stream Deck by adding an "open" action under the System section and point it to the script location.
-In the App/File text field, add the desired stratagem in quotes after the file path (e.g., `"C:\Users\%username%\Documents\Helldivers 2 Macros\Helldivers 2 Macros.ahk" "Recoiless Rifle"`).
+In the App/File text field, add the desired stratagem in quotes after the file path (e.g., `"C:\Users\%username%\Documents\Helldivers 2 Macros\Helldivers 2 Macros.ahk" "Recoilless Rifle"`).
 Replace `%username%` with your user folder name.

 The script automatically uses in-game key bindings and reads the correct keys for each Steam user, eliminating the need for manual configuration.